elastic/helm-charts/BREAKING_CHANGES.md

 ### Migration to Helm 3

-Starting from 7.10.0 release, Helm 3 is fully supported in Elastic Helm charts and Helm 2 is deprecated.
+Starting from the 7.10.0 release, Helm 3 is fully supported in Elastic Helm charts and Helm 2 is deprecated.

 In most cases, [Helm 2to3][] can be used to migrate from previous charts